rob-myers/rob-myers.github.io/docs/meta.md

 - [ ] actors have a shadow
 - [ ] camera can follow actor

+- [ ] use physics engine to follow path?

 - [x] actor turns along path

 - [x] Consider `while click p; do goto p bob & done`